 2. Save for city tax too

 But, unfortunately, that wasn’t all I had to pay.
-I live in New York City, so I not only pay a high state tax, but I get hit with city tax bills as well.
+I live in New York City, so I not only pay a high state tax, but I also get hit with city tax bills.
 For that reason, I bumped my savings up to 40 percent of each paycheck to account for additional taxes.
 Any money I had left over beyond an emergency fund was put into a SEP-IRA for retirement.

 3. Put money into a SEP-IRA